plomino/PlominoDoc/docs/fields.rst

         value will be overwritten even if it is an editable field.
 Field read template and field edit template
     :Value:
-        .PT template id
+        Page template id
     :Purpose:
-        The custom .pt template to use to render the field.
+        The custom ``.pt`` template to use to render the field.
 See :ref:`field-templates`.
 Validation formula
     :Value: